Mumbai airport services now back to normal after damaged cable caused chaos

-New Delhi, Dec 01: A computer system crash at Mumbai airport, one of the busiest airports of the country, has resulted in long queues and flight delays too.
-As per reports, all systems are currently down at Mumbai's T2 airport.

-According to Mumbai airport authorities, normal services have resumed.
-The operations were disturbed for about 40 minutes due to server failure.
+"There has been cable cut that has led to network intrusion at the airport.
+This was a result of ongoing work elsewhere in the city.
+As per the latest report the lines are coming back online and our airport staff are working with airlines to be able to facilitate and address concerns, while we all collective work with airlines and the cable provider to address the issue quickly," Mumbai airport said in a statement.

-Passengers, who were waiting for immigration check, said there has been a long delay due to server issues.
+Passengers, who were waiting at check-in, said there has been a long delay due to server issues.

 "Terrible situation in Mumbai T2 Airport at the moment.
 Server failure.
 Full chaos.
 If you're flying from Mumbai today, exercise caution.
 Got in after waiting for close to one and half hour at the baggage drop counter. #MumbaiAirport," one user tweeted.